HER-Seg: Holistically Efficient Segmentation for High-Resolution Medical Images: Abstract

 \section{Abstract}

-High-resolution segmentation is critical for precise disease diagnosis by extracting micro-imaging information from medical images.
-Existing transformer-based encoder-decoder frameworks have demonstrated remarkable versatility and zero-shot performance in medical segmentation.
-While beneficial, they usually require huge memory costs when handling large-size segmentation mask predictions, which are expensive to apply to real-world scenarios.
-To address this limitation, we propose a memory-efficient framework for high-resolution medical image segmentation, called HRMedSeg.
-Specifically, we first devise a lightweight gated vision transformer (LGViT) as our image encoder to model long-range dependencies with linear complexity.
-Then, we design an efficient cross-multiscale decoder (ECM-Decoder) to generate high-resolution segmentation masks.
-Moreover, we utilize feature distillation during pretraining to unleash the potential of our proposed model.
-Extensive experiments reveal that HRMedSeg outperforms state-of-the-arts in diverse high-resolution medical image segmentation tasks.
-In particular, HRMedSeg uses only 0.59GB GPU memory per batch during fine-tuning, demonstrating low training costs.
-Besides, when HRMedSeg meets the Segment Anything Model (SAM), our HRMedSegSAM takes 0.61\% parameters of SAM-H. The code is available at \url{https://github.com/xq141839/HRMedSeg}.
+High-resolution segmentation is critical for precise disease diagnosis by extracting fine-grained morphological details.
+Existing hierarchical encoder-decoder frameworks have demonstrated remarkable adaptability across diverse medical segmentation tasks.
+While beneficial, they usually require the huge computation and memory cost when handling large-size segmentation, which limits their applications in foundation model building and real-world clinical scenarios.
+To address this limitation, we propose a holistically efficient framework for high-resolution medical image segmentation, called HER-Seg.
+Specifically, we first devise a computation-efficient image encoder (CE-Encoder) to model long-range dependencies with linear complexity while maintaining sufficient representations.
+In particular, we introduce the dual-gated linear attention (DLA) mechanism to perform cascaded token filtering, selectively retaining important tokens while ignoring irrelevant ones to enhance attention computation efficiency.
+Then, we introduce a memory-efficient mask decoder (ME-Decoder) to eliminate the demand for the hierarchical structure by leveraging cross-scale segmentation decoding.
+Extensive experiments reveal that HER-Seg outperforms state-of-the-arts in high-resolution medical 2D, 3D and video segmentation tasks.
+In particular, our HER-Seg requires only 0.59GB training GPU memory and 9.39G inference FLOPs per 1024$\times$1024 image, demonstrating superior memory and computation efficiency.
+The code is available at \url{https://github.com/xq141839/HER-Seg}.